epistemex/vdj-data/README.md

 vdj-data
 ========

-JavaScript based scripting engine for VirtualDJ&reg; data files.
+JavaScript based scripting engine for VirtualDJ data files.

 Features
 --------

 - Databases:
-    - Load, parse or create new database.xml files for VirtualDJ&reg;
+    - Load, parse or create new database.xml files for VirtualDJ
     - Merge, split databases respecting ignoreDrives (Windows) and available drives
     - Search for songs by title, artist etc, or by file path
     - Verify song paths